Did you know how to make a projector out of everyday objects? Well, you can, and it’s actually really simple.

 On the piece of cardboard that you cut during the first step, draw the contour of the magnifying glass.
 Then, using the precision knife carefully cut it out.

 It’s best to cut a little bit to the inside of the circle you traced so that the magnifying glass will fit tightly and not fall out.

 You can unscrew or cut the handle of the magnifying glass if it’s too long to fit.
 Keep in mind that the size and quality of the glass will impact the sharpness of the projected image.

 Step 4: Build a Support for the Lens

-To keep the lens standing, it needs to have some support.
-To create this, cut a strip of the black paper that’s long enough to go around the edges of the rectangle your lens sits inside.
+While figuring out how to make a homemade projector with a mirror, it’s essential to support the lens properly.
+To create this, cut a strip of black paper that’s long enough to go around the edges of the rectangle your lens sits inside.

 Then fold it around and tape it to the cardboard so it’s no longer a flat surface but a rectangular box of its own.

 This will give it stability, especially because you might be moving it back and forward to find the right focus.

 Step 5: Place the Mirror